-Our sponsor, Thayer Ventures Acquisition Holdings LLC, has agreed to purchase 5,750,000 warrants (or 6,275,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one share of Class A common stock at \$11.50 per share, subject to adjustments as described herein, at a price of \$1.00 per warrant, in a private placement to occur concurrently with the closing of this offering.
+Our sponsor, Thayer Ventures Acquisition Holdings LLC, has agreed to purchase an aggregate of 6,500,000 warrants (or 7,175,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one share of Class A common stock at \$11.50 per share, subject to adjustments as described herein, at a price of \$1.00 per warrant (\$6,500,000 in the aggregate or \$7,175,000 if the underwriters' over-allotment option is exercised in full), in a private placement to occur concurrently with the closing of this offering.
 We refer to these warrants as the private placement warrants.
-Our sponsor currently owns 5,031,250 shares of common stock, which will be designated as shares of our Class B common stock prior to the consummation of this offering (up to 656,250 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised), which will automatically convert into shares of Class A common stock at the time of our initial business combination on a one-for-one basis, subject to the adjustments as described herein.
+Of the proceeds we receive from the sale of the private placement warrants described in this prospectus, our sponsor has agreed to deposit \$3,000,000 (or \$3,450,000 if the underwriters' over-allotment option is exercised in full) (\$0.20 per share in either case) into a trust account in connection with this offering.
+Our initial stockholders currently own 4,312,500 shares of common stock, which were designated as shares of our Class B common stock prior to the consummation of this offering (up to \$62,500 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised), which will automatically convert into shares of Class A common stock at the time of our initial business combination on a one-for-one basis, subject to the adjustments as described herein.

-Currently, there is no public market for our securities.
-We intend to apply to have our units listed on The Nasdaq Capital Market, or Nasdaq, under the symbol " " on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
-We expect the shares of Class A common stock and warrants comprising the units to begin separate trading on Nasdaq under the symbols " " and " ," respectively, on the 52nd day following the date of this prospectus unless Stifel, Nicolaus & Company, Incorporated and Oppenheimer & Co., Inc. inform us of their decision to allow earlier separate trading and we have satisfied certain conditions.
+Prior to this offering, there has been no public market for our securities.
+Our units have been approved for listing on The Nasdaq Capital Market, or Nasdaq, under the symbol "TVACU".
+We expect that the shares of Class A common stock and warrants comprising the units will begin separate trading on Nasdaq under the symbols "TVAC" and "TVACW," respectively, on the 52nd day following the date of this prospectus unless Stifel, Nicolaus & Company, Incorporated and Oppenheimer & Co.
+Inc. inform us of their decision to allow earlier separate trading and we have satisfied certain conditions.